 Let’s face it, museum tickets can often be rather expensive.
 But that doesn’t mean you can’t go to a museum if you’re trying to save money.
 Plenty of Berlin’s museums are cheap compared to the big famous ones.
 Here are a few interesting Berlin museums you can get into for less than 10 euros per person.

-- Anne Frank Center: 6 euros.
+Anne Frank Center: 6 euros.
 Learn about Anne Frank’s famous diary and her life of hiding during WWII.
+This is an excellent World War II site in Berlin.

 To save even more money, seek out free days at museums, and visit museums that are free all the time.
-Check out my post with 63 free things to do in Berlin, which includes lots of free museums in Berlin.
+Check out my post with dozens of free things to do in Berlin, which includes lots of free museums in Berlin.

 Use museum passes to save money